 Paper Is Part of the Picture no. 18—Bert Chambers Joins Strathmore

-This is one in a series of blog posts accompanying Paper Is Part of the Picture: Strathmore Paper and the Evolution of American Graphic Design 1892–2017, an exhibition that I have curated at The Opalka Gallery of The Sage Colleges in Albany, New York.
-The exhibition runs from October 3 to December 15, 2017.
+This is one in a series of blog posts accompanying Paper Is Part of the Picture: Strathmore Paper and the Evolution of American Graphic Design 1892–2017, an exhibition that I curated at The Opalka Gallery of The Sage Colleges in Albany, New York.
+The exhibition ran from October 3 to December 15, 2017.

 The paper industry boom of the 1920s continued into the early 1930s, despite the onset of the Great Depression.
 Strathmore did not seem to feel the effects of the economic climate immediately as the number of its paper lines remained steady until 1938.
 Between 1930 and 1932 the company overhauled its sample books with redesigns that finally reflected the new Art Deco aesthetic that had belatedly reached the United States in 1927.
 But the designs were increasingly limited to the covers, as the sample designs that had long characterized the interiors were being eliminated.
 In addition, the sample books were standardized at 6 x 9 inches in size with the vertical format being preferred.
 The change in the size and orientation of the sample books coincided with the hiring in 1932 of Bert C. Chambers (b.
 1895) as Strathmore’s outside design consultant, a position he held until 1957.

 Bert C. Chambers